porobov/meh-resurrections/README.md

 `npx hardhat test test/usingTools.js --network localhost`

 ## Website key-value storage notes
 UX fetches data from Cloudflare key-value storage using a key.
 There are 3 versions of UX, 3 corresponding keys(posted by MEH middleware) and 3 corresponding github branches.
+When using React or Next, this is not gonna be needed (will move MY_KEY constant to .env)

 Here are the branches and the way developement workflow is set: goerli-preview -> mainnet-preview -> main

 Keys got same names(almost all of them): goerli-preview -> mainnet-preview -> mainnet-public

+## Website developement
+Use cloudflare wrangler:
+`wrangler pages dev /website`

+...or run webpage locally with node:
+`node server/server.js`

+...or use nodemon:
+`nodemon server/server.js`

 ## Hardhat commands